 A lien is a legal claim or right against a property for unpaid debts.
-Its purpose is to act as a security for someone who can repossess the property or take other legal actions to satisfy the debt.
+Its purpose is to act as security for someone who can repossess the property or take other legal actions to satisfy the debt.
 For instance, if you haven’t paid your real estate taxes, the government may impose a lien on your property.
 Private contractors can also place liens if they haven’t been paid for work they did on the property.

 For example, imagine that you’ve bought a property through a mortgage.
 However, the lender requires a better guarantee then your signature, so they have the mortgage documents filed at the local government office.
 The lender has now become the lienholder (a person or organization that holds the lien).
 This secures a debt and gives the lender a better chance of being repaid for the loan.
 If the loan is not repaid the lender may have the right to claim and resell the property.
 Liens are also a signal to other creditors.
 If you apply for another loan, they will see that they won’t be the first in line when it comes time to be paid.
 This typically makes it almost impossible to sell or refinance until you have paid off your outstanding debts.

-How is a lien found?
+How is the lien found?

 Before a property can be sold, it must go through due diligence.
 As part of this process, a title company will be brought in to search public records for any liens against the property.
 There are several types of liens:

 - Home Loans – When you take out a home loan to finance a purchase the home will serve as the collateral.
 As part of the loan agreement, the home can be repossessed if you fail to keep up your end of the bargain.
-For instance, making monthly payments, insuring the property or living there as your primary residence for several years.
+For instance, making monthly payments, ensuring the property or living there as your primary residence for several years.